Dimitris Yeros: Published works

 Many of his graphics have been published by leading art editors.
 He illustrated books and magazines.

 In 1987, UNICEF chose his work The Dangers of Curiosity to print on cards for international circulation.

 The following books with his works have been published: the collection The Sparkling Bathtub (Kastaniotis Ed., 1976);

-the photoseries Photopoem (Phyllo, 1977); the art book Yeros with text by Yannis Patilis (Phorkys, 1984); Dimitris Yeros, a book-catalogue of painting works (The Bochum Museum, 1986); D. Yeros, a book of painting works with an essay by Professor Chr.
-Christou (Prefecture of Viotia, 1998); Theory of the Nude, a book of photographs with an introduction by P.Weiermair (Planodion, 1998); Periorasis, a book of photographs with a foreword by Michel Deon and an introduction by P. Devin (Phyllo, 1999); For a Definition of the Nude, a book of photographs with an introduction by P. Weiermair (Phyllo, 2000); D. Yeros; a book of painting works Eyemazing - The New Collectible Art Photography with an essay by John Wood (Ermoupolia 2001); D. Yeros on C.P.
+the photo series Photopoem (Phyllo, 1977); the art book Yeros with text by Yannis Patilis (Phorkys, 1984); Dimitris Yeros, a book-catalogue of painting works (The Bochum Museum, 1986); Dimitris Yeros, a book of painting works with an essay by Professor Chrysanthos Christou (Prefecture of Boeotia, 1998); Theory of the Nude, a book of photographs with an introduction by Peter Weiermair (Planodion, 1998); Periorasis, a book of photographs with a foreword by Michel Deon and an introduction by Pierre Devin (Phyllo, 1999); For a Definition of the Nude, a book of photographs with an introduction by Peter Weiermair (Phyllo, 2000); Dimitris Yeros; a book of painting works Eyemazing - The New Collectible Art Photography with an essay by John Wood (Ermoupolia 2001); Dimitris Yeros on C.P.
 Cavafy's poems, Kelsey Museum, Ann Arbor, Michigan.
-With an assay by Lauren E. Talalay (2002); D. YEROS, Calendar (Harta Publications, Greece, 2007); Wavelength: D. Yeros and S. Karavouzis with an assay by Athens Schina (Kydoniefs Foundation, Greece, 2008); Dimitris Yeros, Calendar (Harta publications.
-Greece, 2008); Shades of Love with foreword by Edward Albee and introduction by John Wood (Insight Editions, 2010); Dimitris Yeros, Photographing Gabriel Garcia Marquez, with foreword by Edward Lucie Smith and afterword by Dimitris Yeros, (Kerber Verlag, Germany 2015); Another Narcissus, with a poem by Edward Albee and introduction by John Wood (Phyllo Editions, Greece 2016).
+With an assay by Lauren E. Talalay (2002); DIMITRIS YEROS, Calendar (Harta Publications, Greece, 2007); Wavelength: Dimitris Yeros and Sarantis Karavouzis with an assay by Athena Schina (Kydonieos Foundation, Greece, 2008); Dimitris Yeros, Calendar (Harta publications.
+Greece, 2008); Shades of Love with foreword by Edward Albee and introduction by John Wood (Insight Editions, 2010); Dimitris Yeros, Photographing Gabriel García Márquez, with foreword by Edward Lucie Smith and afterword by Dimitris Yeros (Kerber Verlag, Germany 2015); Another Narcissus, with a poem by Edward Albee and introduction by John Wood (Phyllo Editions, Greece 2016).

 In 2010, Insight Editions-California published the book Shades of Love with photographs, inspired by the poems of Constantine P. Cavafy with a foreword by Edward Albee and introduction by John Wood.
-The book is honored by American Library Association and featured on their Top Ten list as one of the best books of the year.
+The book is honored by American Library Association (ALA) and featured on their Top 10 list as one of the best books of the year.